smchase/Moonboard-Guidebook/README.md

 # Moonboard Guidebook 🌝

+**Note: No longer hosting this app.
+I ran out of free Heroku credits, and due to the new Moonboard app switching to Firebase, I can't pull new data.
+Also, the new Moonboard app is a lot better to use now, so there's less of a reason for this to exist anymore.**

 An interactive guidebook for the Moonboard, making it easier to discover and research benchmarks.
 Improving upon the official Moonboard app in ways you didn't even know you needed.
 [Wondering what all this is about?](#faq)

 Note: This project is unofficial and unaffiliated with Moon Climbing.